 Players and team officials who were suspended following a match played after the abandoned match in question can be included on the match sheet.

-The match must restart on the same spot where the abandoned match action occurred (i.e. free-kick, throw-in, goal kick, corner kick, penalty, etc.).
+The match must restart on the same spot where the abandoned match action occurred (i.e. free-kick, kick-in, goal clearance, corner kick, penalty, etc.).
 If the match was stopped during the normal flow of the game, a dropped ball on the spot where it was abandoned shall be used to restart.